Services at St. Mary’s Church

 This is the main service on Sunday.
 ‘Eucharist’ is the Greek word for ‘thanksgiving’ and refers to the Holy Communion (another word used for it) as a service of thanksgiving for the gift of God’s eternal life through Jesus.

 It is from the Church of England’s services called ‘Common Worship’ and usually lasts an hour and 15 minutes.
 Sometimes it is called a ‘Sung Eucharist’ which means that some of the prayers are sung rather than said.
-Hymns are also sung at this service: a mixture of traditional well known hymns along with contemporary hymns we are still learning.
-There are three readings followed by a sermon which explains what the readings are about and applies them to God’s word for today.
+Hymns are also sung at this service: a mixture of traditional well known hymns along with contemporary hymns.
+There are readings followed by a sermon which explains what the readings are about and applies them to God’s word for today.

 After the service we have tea and coffee in the New Room, and spilling out in to the church, or outside if the weather is nice.